zfonlyone/PointSwitch/README_en.md

 ## Introduction

 ![image](https://github.com/zfonlyone/PointSwitch/blob/main/IMG/1.png)

 ![image](https://github.com/zfonlyone/PointSwitch/blob/main/IMG/2.png)

-- 1 Select the target directory.
+- 1 Select the target directory (Korepi defaults to reading folders).
-- 2 Select the point directory.
+- 2 Select the point directory (folders that contain .json files).
-- 3 Choose the folder to import in the folder tree.
+- 3 Click to select the .json folder in the folder tree.
-- 4 Copy files.
+- 4 Copy files:
-   - Incremental Add: Copy files from the selected folder to the target folder.
+   - Incremental Add: Copies files from the selected folder to the target folder without affecting existing files.
-   - One-click Replace: Delete all files in the original target folder and copy files from the selected folder to the target folder.
+   - One-click Replace: Deletes all files in the original target folder and copies files from the selected folder to the target folder, deleting all files in the directory.

 - 5 If there are files with the same name in the target folder, you can use batch renaming to resolve conflicts:
    - 1) Select the conflicting folder.
    - 2) Enter a renaming name in the input box.